 We adapted the site, optimising the journey for LEON’s new reality and driving critical sales and support.
 The site has and continues to evolve as the business adapts.
 As we all adapt.

-We collaborated with Spork Digital on the project, taking the lead on research, insight, strategy, wireframes and design, before handing over to them to look after the React build and development and implementation of Sanity, a headless CMS designed to handle the future growth of the business and the varying levels of permissions and integrations that growth would require.
+We collaborated with Spork Digital on the project, taking the lead on research, insight, strategy, wireframes and design, before handing over to them for the React build and implementation of Sanity, a headless CMS designed to handle the varying levels of permissions and integrations that future growth would require.